Guide to Work, Study, Travel and Living Abroad

 How to Live Abroad in Paris as a Student

 My first night in Paris was December 31.
-New years eve promised many things: fireworks, wine, dancing in a crowded Parisian disco, and a kiss from a beautiful Frenchman, if I might be so lucky.
-The moment I stepped out into the dark night and the icy cold wind whipped through my hair, I should have known my night was not going to go quite the way I had imagined.
-I squeezed into the already crowded carriage of the Paris metro, direction Eiffel Tower.
-Wedged between a tall dark man smelling strongly of alcohol and cigarettes and another in a Russian fur hat, I began to feel a little clammy beneath my layers of winter clothing.
-The train came to a halt at the platform with just under three minutes to spare, the crowds surged.
-Not needing to move my feet I was taken with the sea of people up into the night, the Tower rising above, sparkling spectacularly through the mist.
-As the clock struck midnight the crowds cheered, “Bon année!”
-Happy New Year!
+New Year's Eve promised many things: fireworks, wine, dancing in a crowded Parisian disco, and a kiss from a beautiful Frenchman, if I were lucky.
+The icy cold wind whipped through my hair when I stepped out into the night.
+I should have known my night would not go as I had imagined.
+I squeezed into the already crowded carriage of the Paris metro direction Eiffel Tower.
+Wedged between a tall, dark man smelling strongly of alcohol and cigarettes and another in a Russian fur hat, I began to feel a little clammy beneath my layers of winter clothing.
+The train stopped at the platform with just under three minutes to spare, and the crowds surged.
+Not needing to move my feet, the sea of people transported me into the night, the Tower rising above, sparkling spectacularly through the mist.
+As the clock struck midnight, the crowds cheered, Bon année! ("Happy New Year"!).
 We waited for the explosion of fireworks, but they never came.

 Arrival in Paris

-• I was fresh and keen at the start of semester when I was pumping out most of my work.
+• I was fresh and keen at the start of the semester when I was pumping out most of my work.

-Wandering Through the City of Dreams
+Wandering Through Paris, the City of Dreams

-Students hanging out along the Seine.
+Students hanging out in Paris, along the Seine river.

-Practical Tips for Living in Paris
+Practical Tips for Student Living in Paris

 Visas